 This reduces the human effort and time needed to allocate and assign information.

-So what next for AI and accountants?
+So what next for artificial intelligence in accounting?

 How will we get all these wonderful AI-enabled benefits?
 Well, the good news is you probably won’t have to do very much.